 Tom Jolliffe takes a look at some low budget Die Hard clones…

 It may not have been the first of its kind, but when Die Hard came out, from the moment Bruce Willis entered the Nakatomi plaza, a new sub-genre all of its own was launched – ‘The Die Hard Movie‘.
-None have compared, whether it was the sequels to the original, or big budget escapades like Under Siege (DH on a boat), The Rock (on Alcatraz), Executive Decision, Passenger 57 and Airforce One (on Planes), Sudden Death (at an ice hockey stadium) or Skyscraper (…back in a Skycraper) to name a few.
+None have compared, whether it was the sequels to the original, or big budget escapades like Under Siege (Die Hard on a boat), The Rock (on Alcatraz), Executive Decision, Passenger 57 and Air Force One (on Planes), Sudden Death (at an ice hockey stadium) or Skyscraper (erm… back in a skycraper) to name a few.

 There have been innumerable big screen riffs.
 At the same time, through the video era up until now, many a B movie god, or even Sean Astin (Icebreaker… a.k.a.
 Die Hard at a Ski resort against a villainous Bruce Campbell) have delved into McClane’s territory.
 Die Hard on a Shoe-String.
 Sometimes the settings aren’t as impressive, terrorists not quite as numerous, and not always benefiting from the best of the thesps as scenery chewing villain.
 If we’re talking the original trilogy and other big riffs, the likes of Alan Rickman, Jeremy Irons, Tommy Lee Jones, Powers Boothe and Gary Oldman have all played the villain with aplomb.
 So here’s a little run down and mix of a variety of Die Hard clones worth checking out: